-- (a) At the site of accident or serious incident, the accident investigation Committee shall cooperate with other authorities, particularly with judicial authority, search and rescue service, police, coroner's office, medical personnel, airport authority, firefighting service, and other military and civil organizations. - (b) Particular attention shall be given to evidence, which requires prompt recording and analysis for the investigation to be successful, such as the examination and identification of victims, readouts of flight recorder recordings and ATS recordings. - (c) For the purpose of creating adequate conditions and in achieving good cooperation with other authorities, the OTSD is obliged to provide necessary working conditions for the investigator-in-charge and the accident/incident Committee.
+- (a) At the site of accident or serious incident, the IIC and the accident investigation Committee shall cooperate with other authorities, particularly with judicial authority, search and rescue service, police, coroner's office, medical personnel, airport authority, firefighting service, and other military and civil organizations so that an investigation is not impeded by administrative or judicial investigations or proceedings. - (b) Particular attention shall be given to evidence, which requires prompt recording and analysis for the investigation to be successful, such as the examination and identification of victims, readouts of flight recorder recordings and ATS recordings. - (c) For the purpose of creating adequate conditions and in achieving good cooperation with other authorities, the OTSB is obliged to provide necessary working conditions for the investigator-incharge and the accident/incident Committee. - Note 1: Possible conflicts between investigating and judicial authorities regarding the custody of flight recorders and their recordings may be resolved by an official of the judicial authority carrying the recordings to the place of read-out, thus maintaining custody. - Note 2: Possible conflicts between investigating and judicial authorities regarding the custody of the wreckage may be resolved by an official of the judicial authority accompanying the wreckage to the place of examination and being present at such examination when a modification of the condition of the wreckage is required, thus maintaining custody.